Pinacoteca Giuseppe De Nittis

-The Pinacoteca Giuseppe De Nittis is a public gallery of paintings and museum of artworks in the city of Barletta, Italy.
-The museum displays a range of artistic works connected to the Italian painter Giuseppe de Nittis.
+The Pinacoteca Giuseppe De Nittis is an art museum and gallery in Barletta, Italy.
+The museum displays a range of artistic works from the Italian painter Giuseppe De Nittis, in his home city.

 History

+The art gallery houses De Nittis's works donated to the city by his wife, Léontine Gruvelle.
+It was initially housed in the former Dominican convent on Via Cavour; later, after the renovation of Castle of Barletta, it was moved to the rooms on the first floor of the Federiciana fortress.
+However, the proximity to the sea, who was considered potentially hazardous, led to its relocation to the recently renovated Palazzo della Marra, in 2007.

 The art gallery contains 146 paintings, 65 drawings and numerous publications.
 De Nittis production deals with different themes inspired by worldly places such as the depiction of cities and horse races.
 Also important are the en plein air scenes and portraits which in many cases feature Léontine as the model.

 In 2023, the first American retrospective of the artist was held in Washington D.C.

 In 2024, a major retrospective on the artist was held in Milan.